 Not only that, but you can also set permissions on the group and configure other additional settings.

-The Discourse forum software comes with inbuilt support for CDN.
+The Discourse forum software comes with built-in support for CDN.
 However, as of when I configured Itechguides Community in June 2022, there was no step-by-step guide.

 After some research, I decided to StackPath CDN for our Discourse.
 In the process, I decided to document the steps so that other people could benefit from them.

 I hope that you were able to configure CDN for your Discourse forum with StackPath by following this guide.
-If you found the guide helpful, kindly spare me 2 minutes to provide feedback.
+If you found the guide helpful, click on “Yes” beside the “Was this page helpful” question below.

 Finally, to read more articles about WordPress and websites, visit our WordPress & Websites How-Tos page.